Seattle Knob and Tube Rewiring Service

 What is the average cost to replace knob and tube wiring?

 In Seattle, knob-and-tube replacement commonly ranges from about $4,500 for targeted work to $35,000+ for larger whole-home replacement.
-Complex projects with panel or service upgrades can cost more.
+Complex projects with plaster access, panel replacement, service upgrades, or broader modernization can reach $45,000+.

 Is it worth replacing knob and tube wiring?